docflowGM/foundryvtt-swse/docs/Rules.md

 Skill-specific rules (e.g., Use the Force can replace Reflex Defense with special abilities) are implemented as talent/feat effects.
 Defenses
 Three defenses: Fortitude, Reflex, Will.
+### Defense Ability Selection
+Per SWSE rules, characters may use alternate ability modifiers for defenses in certain situations:
+- **Fortitude**: Normally uses CON, but can use STR (e.g., some talents/feats)
+- **Reflex**: Normally uses DEX, but can use INT (e.g., Combat Expertise)
+- **Will**: Normally uses WIS, but can use CHA (e.g., certain Force users)

+The character sheet allows selecting which ability modifier to use via dropdowns on each defense.
+Default values: Fort=CON, Ref=DEX, Will=WIS

 Defense calculation:
 10 + ability mod + class bonus + misc + heroic level (for some features)
 Automated recalculation when ability, class, or feat changes.